-Pays benefits to individuals and certain family members who have worked long enough and paid Social Security taxes.
-Benefit amount varies depending on your work history (Average benefit in 2020, \$1,258).
+Pays benefits to individuals and certain family members who have worked long enough, recently enough, and paid Social Security taxes.
+Benefit amount varies depending on your work history (Average benefit in 2025, \$1,580).
 Recipients are entitled to begin receiving Medicare health insurance two years from benefit eligibility date.
+May be eligible for the Medicaid Buy-In program for additional coverage if other eligibility criteria is met.